AUMSA/2020-MSA-content/README.md

 These videos will be uploaded to our [YouTube] channel (Comming Soon) - Subscribe and turn on the notification bell to keep up to date.

-## Submission for Phase 1 Due: To Be Announced
+## Submission for Project Due: To Be Announced
 Please read through the criteria on the respective GitHub documentation prior to submitting to ensure you have covered off everything.
 If your repository is private please add the username: msaccelerate as a collaborator.

 Submission form: [Coming Soon]